 Test Description Domain

-Word Knowledge (WK) Ability to select the correct meaning of a word presented in context and to identify best synonym for a given word
+- Word Knowledge (WK) Ability to select the correct meaning of a word presented in context and to identify the best synonym for a given word